 We painstakingly propagate the purple flowers and harvest them entirely by hand.
 It’s a very labour-intensive crop.
 The flowers only bloom in the morning.
 So, we have to be at work in the fields to pick them early.

-The purple flowers are painstakingly propagated and are harvested entirely by hand.
-It’s a very labour-intensive crop.
-Because the flowers only bloom in the morning.
-They have to be picked early.
-Then, the very gently separated, delicate stigmas must be left to air-dry.
+Then, we leave the very gently separated, delicate stigmas to air-dry.
 (Although some larger farms these days use modern industrial drying techniques or charcoal fire.)
 The spice has a subtle, earthy and floral flavour.
 The special, sweet, honey-like aroma is warm and uniquely zesty.